3. Sorting #

 Comparative #

-2. Insertion Sort (O(N^2)) insert element at the correct position, forms sorted array at the end: Builds the final sorted list one item at a time by repeatedly taking elements from the input list and inserting them into their correct positions in the sorted list.
+- Insertion Sort (O(N^2)) insert at the correct position, forms sorted array at the end: Builds the final sorted list one item at a time by repeatedly taking elements from the input list and inserting them into their correct positions in the sorted list.
 Only online algorithm (since its general insert, can accommodate for new data).
+We can use binary search to find the spot, but shifting would still cause squared complexity.

-3. Selection Sort (O(N^2)): min select and swap, form sorted array Divides the input list into a sorted sublist and an unsorted sublist, repeatedly finding the smallest (or largest) element from the unsorted sublist and moving it to the end of the sorted sublist.
+- Selection Sort (O(N^2)): min select and swap, form sorted array.
+Divides the input list into a sorted sublist and an unsorted sublist, repeatedly finding the smallest (or largest) element from the unsorted sublist and moving it to the end of the sorted sublist.

-5. Quick Sort (O(N log N) average, O(N^2) worst-case, O(N) space): Selects a “pivot” element from the list and partitions the other elements into two sublists according to whether they are less than or greater than the pivot.
+- Quick Sort (O(N log N) average, O(N^2) worst-case, O(N) space): Randomly selects a “pivot” element from the list and partitions the other elements into two sublists according to whether they are less than or greater than the pivot.
 It then recursively sorts the sublists.

 Non-comparative #